Fabbuch/EyeVis/README.md

 ```

 ## Datasources
-The default dataset included in this repository is The Potsdam dataset of eye movement on natural scenes (DAEMONS) from [Schwetlick et al. 2024](https://doi.org/10.3389/fpsyg.2024.1389609), available for download through OSF (Open science framework) at [this link](https://osf.io/ewr5u/).
-This dataset contains processed eye-tracking data, which records screen coordinates of fixations and saccades as well as their durations.
+The default dataset included in this repository is a subset of The Potsdam dataset of eye movement on natural scenes (DAEMONS) from [Schwetlick et al. 2024](https://doi.org/10.3389/fpsyg.2024.1389609), available for download through OSF (Open science framework) at [this link](https://osf.io/ewr5u/).
+Eye-tracking data was collected for this dataset with still images as stimuli.
+And this app is made with this form of eye-tracking data in mind.
+The data is recorded in the form of screen coordinates of fixations and saccades as well as their durations.
 If you want to upload your own data, make sure your data is also processed in this way.

+## Uploading a dataset
 This tool operates on datasets consisting of a csv file with fixation data and a set of images over which fixations were collected.
 If you want to upload your own dataset, make sure your data follows the same structure as the DAEMONS dataset (check the datset's README included here in ```datasets/DAEMONS/readme.md``` if you want to know more about the structure).
 Specifically, make sure that your csv file contains the following columns:
 - 'subject_id': contains numerical subject identifiers
 - 'fixation_duration': contains fixation durations